Updated: May 6

 Give your spouse grace.

-As we have all heard during this global pandemic that we are “in this together”, this time couldn’t be more pivotal.
+As we have all heard the saying, "teamwork makes the dreamwork”, this time couldn’t be more pivotal.
 The transition from a work environment, to a primary care giver environment, requires our parenting hat all day.
 If your spouse is transitioning, allow them time to get in a routine, hear them out and listen when they are frustrated, and offer help where they need it.